 - Don’t Invest Money In A POS System.
 Use eHopper Free POS.

 If you don’t have a POS then you need to get one.
 The Point-of-sale system is at the heart of your business operations.
 It should handle everything from employee scheduling to processing transactions and everything in between: inventory management, vendor management, customer management, bill and receipt generation, credit card transactions, and in-depth business reporting.
-You no longer need to pay monthly fees to run a POS.
+You no longer need to pay monthly fees to run a quick service POS.
 You can save a bundle and get all the features your quick service restaurant or cafe needs by using the eHopper Free POS.
 Learn more at https://ehopper.com/